freeCodeCamp-Montreal/hackathon-2018/README.md

 **You also have to sign up for the online hackathon**: https://medium.freecodecamp.org/freecodecamp-is-hosting-a-free-hackathon-at-github-in-san-francisco-and-an-online-hackathon-too-2078088df278

 ## Online submission deadline
-**November 10th, 12:00AM** (formal instructions will be given if you're accepted to the hackathon linked above)
+Assumed **November 10th, 12:00AM** (formal instructions will be given if you're accepted to the hackathon linked above)

 ## Preparation for the event
 1. Set up your machine for development (follow linked instructions above).